joanferrecid098/minecraft-ram-calculator/README.md

 const maxInstances = 7; // Set your maximum instances here.

-const numPlayers = 100; // The number of players on your server const ramNeeded = mrc(numPlayers, maxPlayersPerInstance, maxInstances);
+const numPlayers = 100; // The number of players on your server const ramNeeded = mrc.calculateRAMNeeded(numPlayers, maxPlayersPerInstance, maxInstances);

 console.log(`For ${numPlayers} players, you need ${ramNeeded.ramNeeded} GB RAM.`);
 console.log(`This will use ${ramNeeded.instances} instances, leaving ${ramNeeded.playersLeftOut} players left out.`);